Skip to main content

 Written by Cocoon Support

-What should you do if you see that you owe money to your employer?
+What should I do if I see that I owe money to my employer?

-Cocoon cannot provide tax, accounting or legal advice.
-There may be circumstances, including recoupment of overpayment across calendar years, that could have tax implications.
+Cocoon cannot provide tax, accounting, or legal advice.
+There may be circumstances, including recoupment of an overpayment across calendar years, that could have tax implications.
 Your tax professional can provide more tailored guidance regarding your specific situation.

 Have Questions?
 We're here to help!